Pain Management Specialist Doctors

 How Can Pain Be Treated?

 Acute pain can generally be relieved with many options.
-Chronic pain is often more difficult to treat effectively.
+Chronic pain management is often more difficult.
 There is often a greater emphasis on non-drug treatment and enabling the patient to cope up with pain.

 The basic principal of drug treatment is to prescribe appropriate analgesics (pain killers) according to the degree of pain.
 The following are some common pain killers: